-When Glenn Greenwald and Ryan Gallagher worked with the CBC earlier this year to report that CSEC was using free airport WiFi to spy on Canadian travelers (in at least one documented incident), the mainstream media’s interpretation of this news was quietly refuted on an obscure, fascinating blog called Electrospaces, which approaches telecommunications and surveillance from a much more insider-y and technical perspective.
+When Glenn Greenwald and Ryan Gallagher worked with the Canadian Broadcasting Corporation (CBC) earlier this year to report that Communications Security Establishment Canada (CSEC) was using free airport WiFi to spy on Canadian travelers (in at least one documented incident), the mainstream media’s interpretation of this news was quietly refuted on an obscure, fascinating blog called Electrospaces, which approaches telecommunications and surveillance from a much more insider-y and technical perspective.

 According to the Electospaces report, the media had largely misinterpreted the significance of CSEC’s airport spying program.
 It’s not surprising either, given the highly complex nature of basically any surveillance or intelligence presentation that has leaked from the treasure chest of Edward Snowden.
 They’re written to be opaque, and we’re living through an unprecedented time of unintended intelligence industry transparency.

 The post, if you are interested in unpacking the ramifications of the CSEC leaks, is a must-read.
-Especially since Ronald Deibert, the founder of the Citizen Lab (a University of Toronto thinktank whose mandate is largely to study the intersection between governments and the internet), who the CBC consulted to help interpret the CSEC leaks, commented on the post by writing: “As someone who reviewed the un-redacted documents prior to the CBC publication, and who was unhappy with the story's focus on ‘Free WIFI in airports’ which has spread far and wide, I agree entirely with this analysis.”
+Especially since Ronald Deibert, the founder of the Citizen Lab (a University of Toronto think tank thats mandate is largely to study the intersection between governments and the internet), who the CBC hired to help interpret the CSEC leaks, commented on the post by writing: “As someone who reviewed the un-redacted documents prior to the CBC publication, and who was unhappy with the story's focus on ‘Free WIFI in airports’ which has spread far and wide, I agree entirely with this analysis.”